tleyden/test-links/docs/src/concepts/lancedb_ivfpq.md

 ### Product quantization

-Quantization is a compression technique used to reduce the dimensionality of an embedding to speed up search.
+Quantization quantization is a compression technique used to reduce the dimensionality of an embedding to speed up search.

 Product quantization (PQ) works by dividing a large, high-dimensional vector of size into equally sized subvectors.
 Each subvector is assigned a "reproduction value" that maps to the nearest centroid of points for that subvector.
 The reproduction values are then assigned to a codebook using unique IDs, which can be used to reconstruct the original vector.